Table of Contents Show

 Head out Early

 Departing shortly after the sun rises may be a rule you want to embrace.
 Early morning traffic is typically light, at least before rush hour hits.
 Heading out early also keeps you from rushing to make a 2:00 p.m. arrival time.
 You can take breaks without pressure.

 Consider making it a rule not to drive during bad weather, including high winds or heavy rain.
 The risk of an accident during inclement weather is great when driving an RV.
 However, your life and others’ lives are worth more than getting to your destination.

 There are many apps you can use to watch the weather on your route.
-Dark Sky is great for keeping track of the weather across the country.
 We recommend pulling over into a rest area or truck stop if bad weather surprises you.

 Know Your Route

 Research your route before you depart.
 Knowing which roads you’ll take will help you follow your GPS and know what to expect ahead.
 Pay attention to potential low bridges to avoid and where you can get gas or fuel.
 Apps like AllStays and an RV GPS can help your planning.